Lloyd Sam

-Lloyd Ekow Sam (born 27 September 1984) is a former Ghanaian international footballer who played as a winger.
+Lloyd Ekow Sam (born 27 September 1984) is a former footballer who played as a winger.
 Since 2023, he has been a match analyst for MLS Season Pass on Apple TV.
 He previously served as the color commentator for MLS club Charlotte FC.
 As a player, he was comfortable playing on either side of the pitch.
 Born in England to Ghanaian parents, Sam represented England internationally once at U20 level; however, he represented Ghana at the senior level.

 Club career

 Early career

 Sam was born in Leeds, but his family moved to London when he was two months old.
 Sam began his football career at Charlton Athletic but spent a portion of his childhood living in Senegal where he attended Dakar Academy.
 In 1998, Sam was asked to attend a trial at Italian side Empoli, with his older brother Andrew.
 However, neither was successful.
 When Sam's family returned to London in 1998, he was offered trials at both Wimbledon and Arsenal, but instead re-joined Charlton on Academy terms.